zegetech/zegetech.github.io/_posts/2019-11-08-amazing-aliases.md

  ```sh
  alias update='sudo apt-get update && sudo apt-get upgrade'
  ```
- Now if you want to update you system/server just type `update` and `enter` and everything works.
+ Now if you want to update your system/server just type `update` and `enter` and everything works.

 2. NPM install packages